OpenQuantumComputing/min-cutrank/README.md

 # min-cutrank
-This repo contains a scalable and efficient metaheuristic algorithm for finding a bipartition of a graph with minimal cut ran.
+This repo contains a scalable metaheuristic for finding graph bipartitions with minimal cut rank, a key metric for distributed measurement-based quantum computing.
+The implementation combines matrix-based cut-rank evaluations with swap heuristics and simulated annealing to balance optimality and runtime on both grid and sparse topologies.
+Benchmarks and testing utilities demonstrate how the approach scales across graph families and highlight practical trade-offs when tuning annealing schedules.
 For more details, see the [paper](./Effective%20Partitioning%20for%20Distributed%20Measurement-Based%20Quantum%20Computing.pdf).

 ## Graph partitioning algorithm for minizing cut-rank by matrix investigations